Immediate Assistance

 • General Partnerships

 While not necessary for daily business, there will be a time (or several times) when you will need to procure a certificate of good standing for your business.
-This is because it can be required for opening a business bank account, raising funds from investors, recruiting business partners, selling a business, applying for government contracts, and more.
-Over the course of a company’s life, it’s inevitable that you will run into these events or requirements, and you will often need a certificate of good standing to complete them.
+This is because it can be required for opening a business bank account, raising funds from investors, recruiting business partners, selling a business, bidding on government contracts, and more.
+Throughout a company’s life, you will inevitably run into these events or requirements, and you will often need a certificate of good standing to complete them.

 Certificates of good standing typically have expiration dates, but the length will vary depending on what state you operate in and what the certificate is for.
 In most cases, the standard is 90 days (or three months), but this can be longer or shorter if a lender or interested party deems it necessary.